Clean eating | Dairy-free option | Soy-free option | Gluten-free option | Nut-free

 - 1 large egg

-- 2 cups whole-wheat pastry flour (or sub in up to a cup of regular whole-wheat flour)
+- 2 cups whole-wheat pastry flour (or sub in up to a cup of regular whole-wheat flour with all-purpose flour)*

 - 1 tsp. baking powder